DarkCreekWay/OSI/src/Microsoft/Windows/ComponentObjectModel/readme.md

 The ComponentObjectModel.* packages of DarkCreekWay's OSI Framework offer a rich typesystem for managing COM components.

 ## ComponentObjectModel package

 Contains types for registering and unregistering COM components.

+## ComponentObjectModel.IO

+Types for reading COM metadata from assemblies.

 ---